Here's how to turn your top Spotify habits into a festival line-up

-Spotify has launched a new app which creates a festival line-up poster based on your most-listened to artists.
+Fans on social media have been putting together a festival line-up poster based on their most-listened to artists on Spotify.

 The Instafest app, which was created by University of Southern California student Anshay Saboo, allows users to choose their top artists from the last four weeks, or the last six months, that will feature on their personalised festival line-up.